-Zakaria added that this move is mainly to end some trending forms of wear styles that have been introduced to the Egyptian society lately and were described as both “inappropriate and unconventional”.
-“These latest crazes have left many of us flabbergasted, and have lately become rampant at Egypt universities, most noticeably is the “ripped or torn jeans” fad,” explained Zakaria.
+Zakaria added that this move is mainly to end some trending styles that have been introduced to the Egyptian society lately and were described as both “inappropriate and unconventional.”
+“These latest crazes have left many of us flabbergasted, and they have lately become rampant in Egypt universities; most noticeably is the “ripped or torn jeans” fad,” explained Zakaria.

-MP Dr. Amina Naseer, Al-Azhar University’s professor of religion and philosophy, also called for a complete ban on “ripped jeans” on university campuses and in classrooms where boys and girls are not separated.
+MP Dr. Amina Naseer, Al-Azhar University’s professor of religion and philosophy, also called for a complete ban on “ripped jeans” on university campuses and in co-ed classrooms

-In this regard, she made an appeal to Dr. Jaber Nassar, Cairo University’s President, to have a strong stance against such “academically-unfriendly forms of dress” through a firm administrative decision by the university as he once did with banning female students from wearing the veil (al-Niqab) inside the classrooms.
+In this regard, she made an appeal to Dr. Jaber Nassar, Cairo University’s Dean, to take a strong stance against such “academically-unfriendly forms of dress” through a firm administrative decision by the university as he did before when he banned female students from wearing the 'niqab' veil (a veil that fully covers the face), inside classrooms.

-For his part, Dr. Jaber Nassar on Saturday stated in response to calls for banning ripped jeans and its likes on universities co-ed campuses: “The Parliament must advance a bill that would unequivocally bar female students from wearing those socially unacceptable crazes.”
+For his role, Dr. Jaber Nassar responded to calls for banning ripped jeans and its likes on universities co-ed campuses by stating: “The Parliament must advance a bill that would unequivocally bar female students from wearing those socially unacceptable crazes.”

-Following the Supreme Council of Universities’ meeting on Saturday, Dr. Nassar told the press that Cairo University did not precisely impose a “Niqab ban” on its students.
-The University only banned members of the teaching staff from wearing the veil while teaching.
+Following the Supreme Council of Universities’ meeting on Saturday, Dr. Nassar told the press that Cairo University did not precisely impose a “niqab ban” on its students.
+The university only banned members of the teaching staff from wearing the veil while teaching.
 Thus, faculty members and female students are all entitled to wear the veil on university campus and classrooms because they are simply free to choose what to wear.
-None, whoever he or she is, has the right to confiscate their freedom to wear what they like, according to his statement.
+No one, whoever he or she is, has the right to confiscate their freedom to wear what they like, according to his statement.